API Testing

 Origin of smoke testing

-In the 1950s, the term “smoke testing ” was used by aircraft manufacturers to ensure that their planes were in good working condition before they took flight.
+In the 1950s, the term “smoke testing ” was used by aircraft manufacturers to make sure their planes were in good working condition before flying.
 Essentially, it was a way for the manufacturers to smoke out any faults on the aircraft (haha).

 Types of Smoke Testing